-A systematic review indicated that emotional responses play a significant role in how individuals seek and process health information.19 Our study expanded on this by demonstrating that the psychological state and coping strategies of preoperative lung cancer participants influenced their demand for perioperative health information, potentially affecting its utilisation.
+A systematic review indicated that emotional responses play a significant role in how individuals seek and process health information.
+19 Our study expanded on this by demonstrating that the psychological state and coping strategies of preoperative lung cancer participants influenced their demand for perioperative health information, potentially affecting its utilisation.
 Preoperative anxiety commonly precedes scheduled surgery and can impact postoperative pain severity and analgesic requirements.20 Our interviews revealed that some participants experiencing preoperative anxiety or other psychological distress tend to temporarily avoid diseaserelated information, preferring immediate and personalised health information.
 They showed reluctance towards detailed information on surgical precautions, aiming to balance between seeking information and averting anxiety.
 These preferences may be stemmed from concerns about surgical anaesthesia, intraoperative risks, postoperative pain and related uncertainties.21 Such individuals may exhibit reduced confidence or motivation in addressing health matters, engrossed in negative emotions that hinder their acquisition and application of health information.
 In contrast, other participants maintained an optimistic outlook on illness treatment prospects.
 They expressed a preference for comprehensive perioperative information to enhance their health management and future planning.
 Recognising these diverse preferences, healthcare professionals are advised to cautiously and progressively provide relevant information according to patients' preferences.22 Moreover, offering psychological support to patients experiencing negative emotions is crucial for addressing individual needs effectively.

 Regarding information sources, the interview results indicated that participants accessed information through multiple channels.
 While healthcare providers were the preferred source, the internet and disease education manuals emerged as important alternatives due to their superior timeliness and accessibility.
 Participants often turned to online sources for guidance on diet and nutrition.
-According to Wilson's information behaviour model, this proactive search for information from various resources is referred to as 'active search.'23 However, the proliferation of conflicting advice complicates their ability to discern the credibility of such information.
-Consistent with prior research, distinguishing between accurate and misleading health information posed a significant challenge for participants, impeding their comprehension, assessment and utilisation of health information.^{24 25} Future studies should prioritise reliable tools to enhance postoperative pulmonary complications and shorten hospital stays.^{31 32} Therefore, it is recommended to enhance the communication of information concerning preoperative respiratory training during preoperative education, helping patients fully understand the benefits of it to improve their level of preoperative exercise and awareness.
-Additionally, it is necessary to supervise and record preoperative respiratory training for patients with lung cancer.
+According to Wilson's information behaviour model, this proactive search for information from various resources is referred to as 'active search.'
+However, the proliferation of conflicting advice complicates their ability to discern the credibility of such information.
+Consistent with prior research, distinguishing between accurate and misleading health information posed a significant challenge for participants, impeding their comprehension, assessment and utilisation of health information.24 25 Future studies should prioritise reliable tools to enhance information accuracy and foster the trustworthy dissemination of digital health information.